Setting up your own walking challenge is an excellent way to raise money for and awareness of Cure Parkinson’s.

 For a top ten list of suggestions, visit We are Global Travellers for some more inspiration.

 - Aim for 10,000 steps a day or more – if you keep this up for 30 days, you would achieve 300,000 steps or 150 miles which is the same as walking from London to Manchester!

-Supporter Joyce Cook (pictured below) is taking on the challenge of walking 10,000 steps each day for one month around her local village, starting on World Parkinson’s Day (11 April).
+Supporter Joyce Cook (pictured below) took on the challenge of walking 10,000 steps each day for one month in April 2021 around her local village, starting on World Parkinson’s Day (11 April).

 How to get involved

 - Tell us about your walk by completing our registration form.